ToluOgunlade/Customer-Lifecycle-and-Value-Analysis/README.md

 # Customer-Lifecycle-and-Value-Analysis
-Evaluated customer acquisition, retention, and churn rates to assess lifecycle stages and impact.
-Calculated CLV to identify high-value segments and optimise engagement strategies for long-term profitability.
+Analysed customer acquisition to understand lifecycle stages and their impact on business performance.
+Calculated Customer Lifetime Value (CLV) using revenue data, providing actionable insights to optimise customer engagement strategies.
+Identified high-value segments to prioritise retention and drive long-term profitability.